-Influenza is a viral infection of your nose, throat and sometimes your lungs.
-It spreads quickly from person to person through touch and the air.
-Most people who get the flu recover within a week or two, but it can cause serious illness in some people.
+The flu (influenza) is a viral infection.
+Most people recover within a week or two, but it can cause serious illness in some people.
 Vaccination is your best protection.

 What are the symptoms of the flu?

 Influenza (flu) can sometimes be confused with the common cold, but having the flu is usually much worse than having a cold.
 Read more about cold vs flu.
 You can be infectious for about a day before symptoms appear.

 |You are likely to have a combination of symptoms including:|

 Symptoms can last 1–2 weeks, a cough may last longer.
 It will probably be a few weeks before you feel like you've fully recovered.

 Up to 80% of people don’t have symptoms but can still pass their flu on to other people.
 If you do get symptoms, they can come on suddenly and usually mean you are too sick to work, play sport or take planned holidays.

 How can I look after myself if I have the flu?